-In partnership with Emory University School of Medicine, Children's Carlos and Marguerite Mason Transplant Center is dedicated to finding answers that can make a difference in the lives of children with kidney disease.
-Our researchers participate in advanced clinical research for kidney transplants, giving children better options for transplants and innovative therapies.
+In partnership with Emory University School of Medicine, Children's Pediatric Nephrology Division is dedicated to finding answers that can make a difference in the lives of children with kidney disease.
+Our researchers participate in clinical, translational and basic science research, giving children with kidney disease better treatment options and access to innovative therapies.

 We are involved in:

 - Chronic Kidney Disease in Children (CKiD): A study of the effects of chronic kidney disease on children, sponsored by the National Institutes of Health (NIH).

 - Nephrotic Syndrome Study Network (NEPTUNE): A study of children with nephrotic syndrome, a group of symptoms that indicate kidney damage and result in the release of too much protein from the body into the urine.
 Researchers are seeking to understand the cause and find better treatments.